Trade and tariffs

 Who to contact

-If you’re a manufacturer, and you’re facing standards, regulations, rules in selling to foreign governments, or other restrictions blocking you from exporting, contact the Ministry of Business, Innovation and Employment.
+If you’re a manufacturer, and you’re facing regulator restrictions on your exports such as standards, rules in selling to foreign governments, or other restrictions blocking you from exporting, contact the Ministry of Business, Innovation and Employment (MBIE).

 Email | firstname.lastname@example.org

-Other types of exporters should contact the relevant New Zealand government agencies for help with non-tariff barriers.
+Other types of exporters should contact the relevant New Zealand government agencies for help with trade barriers.

 Email | email@example.com